 These are current members of the Open Source Alexandrian Tradition and/or WOGD.
 Most write here on st4r.org.
 Some members have opted to not be listed for privacy reasons.

-Antinoë Magdalene, mundanely known as Constance McEntee, is a queer trans woman and third degree priest.
-An eclectic Christian kitchen-witch, she regularly works with Antinoüs, Mary Magdalene, the Tetrad++ (a six-being, deity group that transcends gender), YHVH/Jesus/the Holy Spirit, Buer, Melek Ta’us, and the Adversary.
-She’s also the blogger behind The Punk Priest.
+Antinoë Magdalene, mundanely known as Constance McEntee, is a queer trans woman (pronouns e, em, eir, emself).
+An eclectic Christian kitchen-witch, e regularly works with Antinoüs, Mary Magdalene, the Tetrad++ (a six-being, deity group that transcends gender), YHVH/Jesus/the Holy Spirit, Buer, Melek Ta’us, and the Adversary.
+E’s also the blogger behind The Punk Priest.

 Calyxa has been a member of the Circle of Cerridwen since 2011 and has been a follower of the spiral path from long before then.
 She is the creator of the Elemental Hexagons Oracle Deck and is a co-conspirator in the Witches’ Order of the Golden Dawn.